JibbSmart/JoyShockMapper/README.md

 ```
 UP, DOWN, LEFT, RIGHT: D-pad directional buttons
-L: L1 or L, the top left shoulder button
+L: L1, LB or L the top left shoulder button
-ZL: L2 or ZL, the bottom left shoulder button (or trigger)
+ZL: L2, LT or ZL the bottom left shoulder button (or trigger)
-R: R1 or R, the top right shoulder button
+R: R1, RB or R, the top right shoulder button
-ZR: R2 or ZR, the bottom right shoulder button
+ZR: R2, RT or ZR, the bottom right shoulder button
 ZRF: Full pull binding of right trigger, only on controllers with analog triggers
 ZLF: Full pull binding of left trigger, only on controllers with analog triggers
--: Share or -
+-: Share, Back or -
-+: Options or +
++: Options, Start or +
-HOME: PS or Home
+HOME: PS, Guide or Home
 CAPTURE: Touchpad click or Capture
-SL: SL, only on JoyCons
+LSL, RSL: SL on JoyCons, or left paddles on Xbox elite
-SR: SR, only on JoyCons
+LSR, RSR: SR on JoyCons, or right paddles on Xbox elite
 L3: L3 or Left-stick click
 R3: R3 or Right-stick click
-N: The North face button, △ or X
+N: The North face button, △, Y (Xbox) or X (Nintendo)
-E: The East face button, ○ or A
+E: The East face button, ○, B (Xbox) or A (Nintendo)
-S: The South face button, ⨉ or B
+S: The South face button, ⨉, X (Xbox) or B (Nintendo)
-W: The West face button, □ or Y
+W: The West face button, □, A (Xbox) or Y (Nintendo)
 LUP, LDOWN, LLEFT, LRIGHT: Left stick tilted up, down left or right
 LRING: Left ring binding, either inner or outer.
 RUP, RDOWN, RLEFT, RRIGHT: Right stick tilted up, down, left or right